Elvismutinda/v1/README.md

    Or if you're using yarn:

    ```
-   yarn run dev
+   yarn dev
    ```
 The app will then be accessed in your browser on `http://localhost:3000`

-To get the documentaries for some of the packages, you could visit the following sites: https://www.npmjs.com/package/react-social-icons
+To get the documentation for some of the packages, you could visit the following sites: https://www.npmjs.com/package/react-social-icons

 https://www.framer.com/motion/introduction/